gids-dadi/Portfolio-setup-and-mobile-version-skeleton-repeat-/README.md

 # Description of the project.

 My personal portfolio project.
 A clone of figma, it contains informtion about my tech skills and competencies.
 I have also added he contact form in this branch.
+This brach is also to test CSS animation exercise.

 Built With: HTML and CSS